AlmuhannadK/dummy-shipment-track/README.md

 # ShipmentTracking

-imitating a project related to shipment tracking and licence generation.
-Scope is limited to tracking functionality.
+imitating a project UI related to shipment tracking.